tstolarczyk/SoHAPPy/docs/introduction.rst

 A `SoHAPPy` run output consists in 3 files:

 * a log file, **analysis.log**, that keeps track of the processing;
-* a result text file, **data.txt**, which contains the results of the simulation and analysis.
+* a result text file for the whole population, **data.txt**, which contains the results of the simulation and analysis.
+It is sometimes names as the *population file* in  contrast with the files used for the spectral analysis.
 * a copy of the **configuration file** initially given (or the default) with some parameters changed through the command line (so that reusing this configuration file allows reproducing exactly the simulation/analysis).